TF-Coder: Program Synthesis for Tensor Manipulations: Learning to Guide the Search

+Using $\alpha^{\text{max}}$ scaling has the effect that no operation's loss terms are scaled down, but it leads to the model receiving more total positive training signal than in the unscaled case.
+In contrast, with $\alpha^{\text{mean}}$ scaling, the total amount of positive training signal obtained during a training epoch is unchanged, but there is less positive training signal for frequently-appearing operations which could be seen as wasting training data.

-Considering sigmoid cross entropy, $F_1$, and $F_2$ loss functions, along with $w^{\text{max}}_i$ weights, $w^{\text{mean}}_i$ weights, or no weighting at all, we have 9 different variations.
+Considering sigmoid cross entropy, $F_1$, and $F_2$ loss functions, along with $\alpha^{\text{max}}$ scaling, $\alpha^{\text{mean}}$ scaling, or no scaling at all, we have 9 different variations.
 For each variation, we ran a hyperparameter sweep and selected the run with the lowest evaluation loss after 3 epochs.
 We observed no overfitting.
 We varied the number of hidden feedforward layers (1 or 2), the size of the hidden layers (512, 1024, or 2048), and the learning rate (7 choices between 1e-5 and 1e-3).
 We used the Adam optimizer \cite{adamopt} with global norm gradient clipping~\cite{clipping}.
 Results are discussed in Section~\ref{subsec:model_results}.

 For all variations of the the tensor features model, we prioritize all operations where the predicted probability is greater than 0.5.
+We considered using the predicted probabilities to reweight prioritized operations in a more gradual way, but we observed that the trained tensor features models are very confident such that almost all predicted probabilities are close to 0 or 1.
+Thus, the two approaches to reweighting prioritized operations would lead to very similar outcomes.